CMPSC-305-Allegheny-College-Fall-2023/activity04/src/code.md

 * Use the database from today's class: `campus_DB.sqlite3`
     + (Note: the build file for this database has been included with this activity)
-* Record your queries from today's Code-along in your activity's deliverable
+* Record your queries from today's in-class *Code-Along* for your activity's deliverable

 #### Groups